Topic 4: Bit/cycle accurate modelling and analysis using the design examples and simulation packages

 Attendees will have access to the recorded session and exercises for two months (until December 4) after the live session ends!

 Non-Member Fee: $210.00

-Decision to run/cancel course: Friday, May 20, 2022
+Decision to run/cancel course: Friday, September 2, 2022

 Speaker: Dan Boschen

-This is a hands-on course providing pre-recorded lectures that students can watch on their own schedule and an unlimited number of times prior to live Q&A/Workshop sessions with the instructor.
-Ten 1.5 hour videos released 2 per week while the course is in session will be available for up to two months after the conclusion of the course.
+New Format with Pre-Recorded Videos: The course format has been updated to release pre-recorded video lectures that students can watch on their own schedule, and an unlimited number of times, prior to live Q&A workshop sessions on Zoom with the instructor.
+The videos will also be available to the students for viewing for up to two months after the conclusion of the course.

 Topics / Schedule: